areffarhadi/Gammatonegram_CNN_Dysarthric_speech/README.md

 # Gammatonegram_CNN_Dysarthric_speech
-MATLAB implementation for Dysarthric Speech Processing using Gammatonegram and Convolutional Neural Network (CNN) on the UA speech dataset. in this implementation, we use two MATLAB toolbox
+MATLAB implementation for Dysarthric Speech Processing using Gammatonegram and Convolutional Neural Network (CNN) on the UA speech dataset. in this implementation, we use two MATLAB toolbox:
 * Gammatonegram By Dan Elis
 * Murphy HMM toolbox